Safeguarding and Wellbeing

 Information for parents/carers

-Our commitment to safeguarding encompasses ways which we ensure children and young people foster security, confidence and independence.
+Our commitment to safeguarding encompasses ways to ensure children and young people foster security, confidence and independence.
 The school has a duty of care and the right to take reasonable action to ensure wellbeing and safety needs are being met for all of our pupils.
-If a member of staff has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse outlined in our safeguarding policy, the school will follow child protection procedures and inform Children’s Services of its concern.
+If a staff member has cause to be concerned that a child may be subject to ill-treatment, neglect, or any other form of abuse outlined in our safeguarding policy, the school will follow child protection procedures and inform Children’s Services of its concern.

 A clear policy on Safeguarding is available below and is reviewed by staff and school governors on an annual basis.

 Our safeguarding policy.

 At St John's C of E Middle School we believe that it is always unacceptable for a child to experience abuse of any kind.
 We recognise our responsibility to safeguard the welfare of all children.

 We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or at risk of harm.
-We will work co-operatively with other agencies to safeguard and promote the welfare of children.
-We will ensure that our concerns about our pupils are discussed with parents/carers first - unless we have reason to believe that such a move would be contrary to the child’s welfare.
+We will work cooperatively with other agencies to safeguard and promote the welfare of children.
+We will ensure that our pupils' concerns are discussed with parents/carers first - unless we have reason to believe that such a move would be contrary to the child’s welfare.

 The Designated Safeguarding Lead for child protection is Mr. K. Medway, Deputy Headteacher.

 The Deputy Designated Person for child protection are Mr R. Upwood (Assistant Headteacher,) Mr D. McEvilly (SENDCo) and Mrs A. Elwell-Thomas (Head of School) and Mr. H. Cheuk (Acting Deputy Headteacher.)

 The Governor with responsibility for child protection is Mrs J. Foy.

 We review our policy and procedures on an annual basis.

 Disclosure & Barring Checks

-St John’s C of E Middle School Academy meets statutory requirements in relation to Disclosure & Barring Service – all staff and volunteers who work at St John’s C of E Middle School Academy are required to undergo an enhanced DBS check prior to employment.
+St John’s C of E Middle School Academy meets statutory requirements concerning Disclosure & Barring Service – all staff and volunteers who work at St John’s C of E Middle School Academy are required to undergo an enhanced DBS check before employment.

 All St John’s C of E Middle School Academy staff and governors undertake relevant safeguarding training and receive annual updates as appropriate.
 Our safeguarding training includes a specific focus on Child Sexual Exploitation (CSE) and the Prevent Strategy, Online Safety, and Peer on Peer abuse; including Sexual Harassment.